MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/email/resolve-issues-with-shared-mailboxes.md

   - Name the second shared mailbox something different from the start to get around the error.
 Then in the admin center, [admin center](#how-to-create-a-shared-mailbox-in-the-exchange-admin-center), rename the shared mailbox to what you want it to be.

-## Errors about not having send permissions when using a shared mailbox
+## Error about not having send permissions when using a shared mailbox

 If you created a shared mailbox and then try to send a message from it, you might get this: